Baseflow/XF-Material-Library/README.md

 </Style>
 ```

-##### Setting a Font to a Type Scale
+##### Setting a Font Family to a Type Scale
 The `MaterialFontConfiguration` class allows you to set a specific font to a type scale.

 #### Adding the Material Resources
-The code below shows the a complete example on how to include the `MaterialColorConfiguration` and `MaterialFontConfiguration`.
+The code below shows a complete example on how to include the `MaterialColorConfiguration` and `MaterialFontConfiguration`.

 ```xml
 <Application x:Class="XF.MaterialSample.App"